matatk/nu-tracker/README.md

 #### Actions

-Actions' due dates are parsed from the body text of the GitHub issue.
-The convention is to have the due date (only) on the first line, and add any extra information to the issue's comment after that line.
+Actions' due dates are parsed from the body text of the GitHub issue that represents the action.
+Details can be found in [point 3 of the "Creating & editing actions without Gb" section of the GHURLBot ("Gb") manual](https://w3c.github.io/GHURLBot/manual.html#action-format).

 #### Spec review requests